OctopusDeploy/blog/blog/2021-07/integrated-docker-registry/index.md

 1. Extract the SDI along with any additional packages it references.
 2. Perform file modifications with traditional features such as **Structured Configuration Variables**, **Substitute Variables in Templates**, **.NET Configuration Variables**, and **.NET Configuration Transforms**.
 3. Run `docker build`, and push the resulting image to the built-in Docker registry with a deployment specific tag like `1.2.0-deployments-75`.
-4. The step referencing the SDI is then passed the image reference of `octopusserver:8080/spaces-1/mywebapp:1.2.0-deployments-75`.
+4. The step referencing the SDI is then passed the image reference like `octopusserver:8080/spaces-1/mywebapp:1.2.0-deployments-75`.

 ## Benefits of the new features